 Wire Fox Terrier

-The coat of the Wire Fox Terrier is rough and wiry in texture and sheds very little.
-Some owners choose to hand strip their dogs' coats periodically, while others prefer to have the coat trimmed with clippers.
-Either way, the coat should be brushed out about once or twice a week.Continue to 17 of 18 below.
+The wire fox terrier is a bold, sociable, and active dog with a low-shedding coat.
+Some people choose to hand-strip their dogs' coats periodically to remove dead fur, while others prefer to trim the coat with clippers.
+Either way, the coat should be brushed about once or twice a week.